Paint the Town Red (Doja Cat song): Europe

 "Paint the Town Red" debuted at number 20 on the UK Singles Chart on August 17, 2023.
 It rose to number 15 the following week before entering the top ten on August 31, 2023.
 It reached number four, becoming Doja Cat's fourth top ten hit in the UK and outpeaking its sample "Walk On By", which hit number nine.
 On August 27, 2023, the Official Charts Company announced that the song was leading the race to hit number one that week, with only 1,000 units separating "Paint the Town Red" from its competitors.
 The song then reached number two, blocked by Olivia Rodrigo's "Vampire" from the top spot.
 The following week, "Paint the Town Red" rose to number one, becoming Doja Cat's first chart-topper in the United Kingdom.

 In France, the song debuted at number 132 and reached the top five four weeks later, at number 5, becoming Doja Cat's first top five, tying with Nicki Minaj to be the only female rapper to reaching the top five in solo and in featuring.
 The song stayed 45 weeks, becoming her fourth longest running song after "Say So", "Del Mar" and "Woman", and was certified Diamond, her fifth at this time, tying again with Minaj.

-In Germany, the song debuted at number 71 and reached the second position, becoming Doja Cat's first top two in the country and the highest-charting song since Woman, who peaked at number 18.
+In Germany, the song debuted at number 71 and reached the second position, becoming Doja Cat's first top two in the country and the highest-charting song since Woman, which peaked at number 18.